lorforlinux/docs.beagleboard.io/books/beaglebone-cookbook/05tips/tips.rst

    For the correct instructions for the image you are using, go to `latest-images <http://forum.beagleboard.org/tag/latest-images>`_ and click on the image you are using.

-I'm running Debian 11.x (Bullseye), the middle one.
+I'm running Debian 11.x (Bullseye), the top one, on the BeagleBone Black.

 .. _tips_latest-images_fig: